kserve/website/docs/modelserving/inference_graph/image_pipeline/README.md

         name: cat_dog_classifier # step name
       - serviceName: dog-breed-classifier
         name: dog_breed_classifier
-        data: $request$response
+        data: $request
+        condition: "[@this].#(predictions.0==\"dog\")"
 ```

 The `InferenceGraph` defines the two steps and each step targets to the `InferenceServices` deployed above.
 The steps
-are executed in sequence: it combines the request and response from `cat-dog-classifier` model and then send to the
+are executed in sequence: it first sends the image as request to `cat-dog-classifier` model and then send to the
-`dog-breed-classifier` if it is classified as dog.
-Note that `$request$response` is specified on `data` field to indicate
+`dog-breed-classifier` if it is classified as dog from the first model.

-that you want to combine both request and response from the previous step and send as input to the current step.
+* Note that `$request` is specified on `data` field to indicate that you want to forward the request from the previous step and send as input to the next step.
+* `condition` is specified on the second step so that the request is only sent to the current step if the `response` data matches the defined condition.
+  When condition is not matched the graph short circuits and return the response from the previous step.
+Refer to [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md)
+  for how to express the condition.

 ## Test the InferenceGraph
 Before testing the `InferenceGraph`, first check if the graph is in the ready state and get the router url for sending the request.